lish90/camhslinkproject/README.md

 # camhslinkproject
-This project is for mast proje t
+This project is the artifact for master in computing.